-Icon Category Description Alert Type Resolutions may be at risk of losing sync. රදී Connectivity Connectivity alerts indicate device connectivity issues, such as an enrolled device going offline.
+lcon Category Description Alert Type Resolutions 'Unicast clocking is not required in subnet [subnet] in [domain]': This indicates that a device in the domain is configured as a unicast clock, but unicast clocking is not actually required for that domain.
+'The device [device] in [domain] requires PTP V1 multicast to be enabled in the domain / audio group': Enable PTP V1 for the device.
+'The device [device] in [domain] is incompatible with the PTP slave only setting enabled in the domain / audio group': Deselect PTP slave only for the device.
+Connectivity Connectivity alerts indicate device connectivity issues, such as an enrolled device going offline.
 'Device offline - [device] in [domain]': This indicates that an enrolled device is offline (has been powered down, or physically / logically disconnected from the network).
 Power up or reconnect the device to resolve the alert.
-D> Latency A latency alert indicates that a device's latency setting is too low for the network configuration, resulting in dropped audio packets.
-'Latency too high - [device] in [domain]': This indicates that a device's latency setting is too low for the network configuration and audio packets are being dropped.
-Use Dante Controller to increase the device's latency setting. ●+0 Subscriptions Subscription alerts indicate issues such as unresolved subscriptions between devices, or the loss of audio flow between subscribed devices. ■ 'Subscriptions have errors - [device] in [domain]': This indicates that one or more audio subscriptions for the device are unresolved.
+'Name conflict for [ device ].
+Please rename the device': Device names must be unique for a given domain.
+'Name conflict for [ device ] shared into domain [domain]': Shared devices cannot have the same name as any other device in the domain to which they are shared.
+D ► Latency A latency alert indicates that a device's latency setting is too low for the network configuration, resulting in dropped media packets.
+'Latency too high - [device] in [domain]': This indicates that a device's latency setting is too low for the network configuration and media packets are being dropped.
+Use Dante Controller to increase the device's latency setting. ●++0 Subscriptions Subscription alerts indicate issues such as unresolved subscriptions between devices, or the loss of media flow between subscribed devices.
+'Subscriptions on device [device] in [domain] [are unresolved / have errors]': This indicates that one or more media subscriptions for the device are unresolved or have errors.
 This could be because the receiver and transmitter are using different sample rates, or because the transmitter is offline.
-It can also indicate loss of audio flows between subscribed devices.
+It can also indicate loss of media flows between subscribed devices.